 Martin Lewis, Money Saving Expert, is an award-winning campaigning TV and radio presenter, newspaper columnist and best-selling author.

-He has his own prime-time ITV programme - The Martin Lewis Money Show and is resident expert on Daybreak, Lorraine, This Morning, Radio 5 Consumer Panel and Radio 2 Vine amongst others.
+He has his own prime-time ITV programme - The Martin Lewis Money Show and is resident expert on This Morning, Daybreak, Radio 5 Consumer Panel and Radio 2 Vine amongst others.

-He's often credited as the "big gob in chief" behind campaigns to reclaim Bank Charges, PPI and Council Tax with over 10 million template letters downloaded and many £billions repaid.
-He's currently loudly campaigning to get financial education in schools.
+He's often credited as the "big gob in chief" behind campaigns to reclaim Bank Charges, PPI and Council Tax with over 10 million template letters downloaded and many billions repaid.
+He has also been at the forefront of the successful campaign to get financial education in schools.

 In 2009 Martin was revealed as the UK's most searched person by the web analysts Hitwise (in 2010, the last time the research was released, he was second to Cheryl Cole).
-He's been Consumer Journalist of the Year, Citizens Advice Consumer Champion and topped The Grocer's 2011 Retail Power100 list.
+He's been Consumer Journalist of the Year, Citizens Advice Consumer Champion, has topped The Grocer's 2011 Retail Power100 list, was 5th in the Sunday Times Giving Index and has an honorary doctorate from Chester University.

-Martin is a governor of the London School of Economics and founder and patron of the MSE Charity, which so far has seens £100,000s of grants go to consumer finance education charities.
+Martin is a governor of the London School of Economics and founder and patron of the MSE Charity, which so far has seen £100,000s of grants go to consumer finance education charities.

 In 2012, MSE joined the MoneySupermarket group, and Martin used some of the proceeds to set up a £10m charity fund.
 The first £1m is being donated to Citizens Advice.
 The rest will be given over the next few years, and Martin primarily aims to focus on his passions for financial education and improving mental health and debt policy.